 Communication is key, especially when you don’t see eye-to-eye with someone you have to work with.
 Whether it’s a customer, client or coworker, the ability to empathize and adjust social approaches is important in the workplace.

-During a behavior-based interview, you should seek to understand how the candidate responds to a variety of social situations and how willing they are to branch out of their comfort zone.
+During a behaviour-based interview, you should seek to understand how the candidate responds to a variety of social situations and how willing they are to branch out of their comfort zone.

 If they had to work with a boss who wasn’t very affable, for example, they should explain how they went out of their way to find common ground, always be friendly and start conversations.

-This question provides a twofold look at the candidate’s behavior and values.
+This question provides a twofold look at the candidate’s behaviour and values.
 First and foremost, you’ll be able to discern which qualities they find most important when it comes to customer service.

 Second, you’ll get an idea for how well they multitask.
 We all know you can’t make everyone happy, and if a candidate is stretched too thin, a good response would demonstrate their willingness to go the extra mile and assist a client as well as ask for help when they’re overbooked.